@Heinz157

 Overall, the code provided for the Interactive Rating Component looks well-structured and easy to read.
 The HTML and CSS follow best practices, such as using semantic HTML elements and using CSS variables to define colors.
 However, there are a few potential areas for improvement that could be addressed to further enhance the code.

-1) Accessibility – The rating buttons are currently represented using button
+1) Accessibility – The rating buttons are currently represented using

 elements, which is good practice.
 However, there are no visible labels associated with each button to describe their purpose to screen readers.
-Consider using aria-label
+Consider usingaria-label

-2) Inline Styles – In the HTML code, the span element with ID rating
+attributes to provide accessibility for users who rely on assistive technology.2) Inline Styles – In the HTML code, the span element with ID

 has inline styles applied to it.
-It is generally considered better practice to use a separate CSS file and apply styles there rather than inline styles.
+It is generally considered better practice to use a separate CSS file and apply styles there rather than inline styles.3) CSS Import – The CSS file is being imported using an

 rule in the CSS code.
 This can slow down page load times as it requires an extra HTTP request.
-Consider using the <link>
+Consider using the<link>

-4) Focus styles – The code uses a focus style for the submit button but not for the rating buttons.
+tag in the HTML file instead to load the CSS file.4) Focus styles – The code uses a focus style for the submit button but not for the rating buttons.
 Including a focus style for the rating buttons can improve the user experience for keyboard users.

 You did an excellent job in addition to that!